 Venturing out we headed first for the tourist staple, the Hop On Hop Off Sightseeing bus tour, before boarding a lunchtime cocktail cruise up and down the Danube river.
 At first I was slightly disappointed to find it was tiny and closed roofed, but at least it was a way of sheltering from the rain – and yes, it rained again.

 We first passed one of the city’s most impressive buildings – Parliament.
-The Parliament building is the second biggest parliament in Europe, the iconic building inspired by Westminster in London, after the architect visited numerous times.
+The Parliament building is the second biggest parliament in Europe, the iconic structure actually inspired by Westminster in London, after the architect visited numerous times.
 The building is made almost entirely of Hungarian materials, apart from a few statues donated by the King of Sweden.
 There’s a fun little fact right there.

-The tour carried on as we felt the gentle breeze and invading spots of rain whip lightly through the cabin whilst sipping on our cocktails, passing the castle, various bridges, the concert hall (aka the whale for some reason) and more, until we were back on dry land.
+The tour continued as we felt the gentle breeze and invading spots of rain whip lightly through the cabin whilst sipping on our cocktails, passing the castle, various bridges, the concert hall (aka the whale for some reason) and more, until we were back on dry land.
 A river cruise is a great way to see a snapshot of some of the city’s major sights, and this one was especially interesting for both the commentary and for the fact that the cruise I took last time I was in the city was at night instead.

 Stopping by St Stephen’s Basillica for cute macarons and a floral sculpture of sweetness that is ice-cream from Gelato Rosa (it’s vegan too, for if you don’t do dairy), we next headed over the river back to the Buda side to check out the Fisherman’s Bastion and Matthias Church.

 One of my favourite spots in the city, the Fisherman’s Bastion is a gorgeous wall boasting stone archways and seven towers built to represent seven tribes.
 Built in the 20th century, it is purely decorative, framing the 13th century Matthias church and its most stunning tiled roof.